apache-hb/cthulhu/docs/STYLE.md

 ## banned features
 * no VLAs & `alloca`, hard to debug, easy to crash
 * no `volatile`, it doesnt do what you think it does
-* no compiler specific extensions
+* no compiler specific extensions without ifdef guards
 * no mutable global state, all code must be reentrant and thread safe
 * no inline asm